2015 South Carolina Gamecocks football team

 The 2015 South Carolina Gamecocks football team represented the University of South Carolina in the 2015 NCAA Division I FBS football season.
 The Gamecocks competed as a member of the Southeastern Conference (SEC) as part of its East Division.
-The team was led by head coach Steve Spurrier, who was in his eleventh year before his resignation on October 12, 2015; co-offensive coordinator Shawn Elliott took over as interim head coach.
-They played their home games at Williams-Brice Stadium in Columbia, South Carolina.
+The team was led by head coach Steve Spurrier, who was in his eleventh year before his resignation on October 12, 2015, after a 2–4 start.
+Co-offensive coordinator Shawn Elliott took over as interim head coach.
+They played six home games at Williams–Brice Stadium in Columbia, South Carolina and one home game at Tiger Stadium in Baton Rouge, Louisiana.
 They finished the season 3–9, 1–7 in SEC play to finish in seventh place in the East division.

-Previous season

-Projected to win the East Division by many entering the season (as the Gamecocks faced the defending SEC East champion Missouri at home who they'd beaten on the road in 2013), the 2014 South Carolina Gamecocks football team endured a disappointing 2014 regular season, going 6-6 overall and 3-5 against SEC opponents, and finishing in fifth place in their division.
-The Gamecocks opened the 2014 season against their new inter-division rival, Texas A&M who replaced Arkansas in the SEC's new scheduling formula.
-South Carolina ranked #9 in the nation entering the game but lost to the #21 Aggies in an upset that ended their NCAA leading 18-game home winning streak.
-The team won their next two SEC contests over Vanderbilt 48-34 and #6 Georgia 38-35.
-South Carolina then suffered close losses in their next four games against SEC foes Missouri, Kentucky, Auburn, and Tennessee.
-The Gamecocks did win their final SEC game in come-from-behind fashion over Florida, but lost to their in-state rival Clemson for the first time since 2008 to close out the season.
-South Carolina was invited to play in the 2014 Independence Bowl in Shreveport, Louisiana against Miami of the Atlantic Coast Conference.
-The Gamecocks ended the season with a 24-21 win over the Hurricanes to finish the 2014 season 7-6.
+The Gamecocks had their first losing season since 2003 and their worst record since 1999.
+The upset by The Citadel was the first time an SEC team had lost to an FCS team since 2013.
+It was South Carolina's first loss to a FCS team since 1990, and it remains the most recent.
+The Gamecocks' loss to archrival No. 1 Clemson was the second in a row, and the first in Williams–Brice Stadium since 2007.